 “There were 28 doctors and students at Kaiser and they had cameras on the group.
 Every day.
 They brought in a therapist.
 And they said she is spiritually (challenged), not mentally ill.
 They said she’s practically a vegetable now because of the medication.”

 From shelter to shelter, life is rough for Buttle and the multitudes of people like her.
-One part self inflicted, one part victim of challenged medical system, one part plain old bad luck, Buttle’s story is not unique.
+One part self-inflicted, one part victim of the challenged medical system, one part plain old bad luck, Buttle’s story is not unique.
 There are many people out there just like her who share the same kinds of stories.
-Buttle understands this and for this reason does not want to be pitied.
+Buttle understands this and for this reason, does not want to be pitied.
 One question she does find asking all the time is “Why is it me?”

-“[The hardest past of living on the street is] knowing that I may not live too much longer.”
+“[The hardest part of living on the street is] knowing that I may not live too much longer.”